 We see this with our clients all of the time but it even happens with us as trained artists and art therapists.
 We think that we will not be surprised by our own art work–but we are more often than not just as unaware of the interesting “accidents” that happen in our imagery and what it unexpectedly reveals to us.

 This happened recently in a workshop Rebecca was running at Miraval.
 She made a small mandala of what she thought of as a hopeful sun at the end of a spiral path made of gold and blue for healing and prosperity.
 Some of the guests commented that it looked like a fuse that culminated in an explosion.

 Rebecca had not in any way intended that–it had completely escaped her attention when she was looking at it.
 However, after the guests made that observation, it became obvious and undeniable.
 Seeing the image through their eyes changed Rebecca’s perception of it and she then saw it differently herself.
-This is the interesting effect that art work, can have perception–it originates from what seems to be the conscious realm but then it takes on a life of its own.
+This is the interesting effect that art work can have on perception–it originates from what seems to be the conscious realm but then it takes on a life of its own.

 It is also refreshing to be reminded so beautifully that our imagery can provide such fertile material for exploration.
 You might guess that Rebecca had some interesting food for thought contemplating the fuse that was exploding in her drawing.

 Positively yours, Rebecca and Gioia